Who are you?

 And so, I also love to write.
-All kinds of things, from business-related meeting rules to technically-oriented stuff, to the stuff that matter the most.
+All kinds of things, from business-related meeting rules to technically-oriented stuff, to reflections on social media and fear.
 I even have on my todo to write some fiction and children's books later in life (if you are great at drawing monsters and other crazy things, please let me know).

-And, I am super-interested in improving everything related to business, both as a leader and not least as an employer (recommend all leaders- or coming leaders to take the Masterclass with Bob Iger, the CEO and Chairman of the Board of Disney).
-I also read pretty much all that comes to my direction from Harvard Business Review.
+And, I am super-interested in improving everything related to business, both as a leader and not least as an employer (recommend all leaders- or upcoming leaders to take the Masterclass with Bob Iger, the CEO and Chairman of the Board of Disney).
+I also read pretty much all that comes to my direction from Harvard Business Review and obviously Hackernews every single day (if you too are a tech-nerdy be sure to download any top rated Hacker News aggretation app, and replace refreshing your national newspaper ten times a day with with one daily visit to Hackernews).

 And private hobbies?